 Photo: Longwood National Historic Landmark in Natchez.

 This post was written by the staff of Visit Mississippi and highlights some of our favorite destinations.
 To learn about other top Natchez visitor attractions and to plan your trip, see www.visitnatchez.org.
-For more Natchez itineraries, see our history road trip and the Americana Music Triangle driving trail from New Orleans to Natchez.
+For more Natchez itineraries, see the Americana Music Triangle driving trail from New Orleans to Natchez.